OpenNews/srccon/sessions.md

 ## What Makes a Great Session
 Successful sessions often start out with a single question or problem—if you’ve been struggling with just about any aspect of your work, you can bet other folks have dealt with it, too.
 You won’t need prepared slides, just the willingness to facilitate an engaged conversation, lead a workshop or skillshare session, or some combination of those things.
 (Or pitch another session format, if you like—we want to hear what you're interested in bringing to the event, even if it's something entirely new.)

 Last year's sessions dealt with topics including newsroom cross-training, CMSes, skillshares on specific libraries and tools, interactive design specifics, diversity in news technology teams, security, the business of news startups, and many different approaches to data-wrangling.
-A small selection of great sessions from last year, to give you a taste:
+To give you a taste, here's [a small selection of great sessions from 2014](#examples).

-* wide-ranging code session
-* technical skillshare
-* culture session
-* design session
-* wildcard

 As we did last year, we're making it a priority to build a balanced program that reflects the makeup of our communities, and we actively welcome session proposals from members of communities underrepresented in journalism and technology, and from non-coastal and small-market news organizations.